MP Estate Planning UK

 registering a discretionary trust hmrc

-We’ll walk you through what registering a discretionary trust HMRC really means, and why it matters for protecting family assets.
+We walk you through what registering a discretionary trust with HMRC really means, and why it matters for protecting family assets.
 This is practical help for trustees who must keep paperwork right and relationships with banks or solicitors smooth.

 First, we set expectations.
-We cover the Trust Registration Service, who usually does the work, and when using an agent can speed things up.
+We cover the Trust Registration Service (TRS), who usually does the work, and when using an agent can speed things up.
 Expect clear steps and checklists so you gather the right information before you start.

-Then we explain deadlines, what counts as taxable, and the penalties for late or missing registration—up to £5,000.
-We also show what you get after registration, such as a UTR or unique reference, and how to use proof of registration when starting new business relationships.
+Then we explain deadlines, what counts as taxable, and the penalties for late or missing registration — which can reach up to £5,000.
+We also show what you receive after registration, such as a Unique Taxpayer Reference (UTR) or unique reference number, and how to use proof of registration when opening bank accounts or starting new business relationships.

 For hands-on guidance, see the official page to register a trust as a trustee.